-The employer's right to ask certain questions has as counterpart the employees' obligation to disclose the corresponding information (i.e., the employer has the right to ask for the circumstances specified as per question no. 1 and the employee has to provide the corresponding and truthful answer).
+Can the employer demand The employer's right to ask certain questions has as counterpart the employees' obligation employees to disclose to disclose the corresponding information (i.e., the employer has the right to ask for the themselves as being a circumstances specified as per question no. 1 and the employee has to provide the "risk-factor"? corresponding and truthful answer).